The danger of normal uric acid levels is not widely recognized.

 Normal Uric Acid Levels: Next Steps

 If you have had a gout attack and your uric acid is above 5, you must get it down to 5 or below.
 There are exceptional circumstances that allow 6 as the upper limit.
 Your doctor, or the gout forum, can help you understand what these circumstances are.
-Also see High Uric Acid Levels guidelines in this series.
+Also see High Uric Acid Levels guidelines in this series, and Normal Uric Acid Level Chart.

 If you have never had a gout attack and your uric acid is above 5, your situation is not so straightforward.
 As explained in the aforementioned High Uric Acid Levels guidelines, you need to monitor joints closely for the first signs of redness and swelling.
 See a rheumatologist for joint fluid analysis during these early signs of potential gout.
 Treat uric acid early, and you may never experience a gout attack.